12 ways to get your budget ready for summer in 5 minutes or less

 By

-Brooke NiemeyerDirector of Media RelationsBrooke Niemeyer is a veteran journalist, the director of media relations at Policygenius and is a travel expert, particularly in the cruise sector.
+Brooke NiemeyerDirector of Media RelationsBrooke Niemeyer is a veteran journalist, the former director of media relations at Policygenius and is a travel expert, particularly in the cruise sector.

 Published|3 min read